The Creation of the Traveling Gingerbread

 My fiancé, Mitch, and I have been traveling together over 5 years.
 Living and working full-time in Pittsburgh, PA, we travel as much as our vacation days and finances allow.
 We cram each adventure with activities, tours, and experiences to maximize our time.
 We always try to visit to a local brewery and can’t walk by an Irish pub without stopping in for a pint of Guinness.

 We enjoy the outdoors and are avid mini golfers.
 Dumplings are our favorite food group.
 Most nights we cook dinner together and enjoy experimenting with new flavors or cuisines.
 So far most have been successful, except the enchilada incident of 2016.
 We try but cannot keep up with the continuous stream of new restaurants and breweries, concerts, sporting events, festivals, and outdoor events in Pittsburgh.

 I love running and have completed a full and many half marathons.
 I also crave the physical and mental benefits of practicing yoga.
 After a day of managing the office operations of a commercial real estate office, I spend many evenings curled up on the couch with a cup of tea and a good book.
-I read all the time; travel, historical fiction, mysteries, thrillers, magazines, and occasionally science fiction if someone convinces me it’s a good book.
-Currently I am taking a break from Pinterest, but it didn’t stop me from converting our dining table into a wedding craft table and I have a closet is full of knitted scarves I don’t know what to do with.
+I read all the time; travel, historical fiction, mysteries, thrillers, magazines, and the occasional science fiction.
+I have happily covered our dining room in wedding crafts and my closet is filled with scarves I knitted.